(in alphabetical order)

 Richard Sherwin, an expert on the use of visual representations and visual argument at trial, has written widely on the interrelationship between law and culture, including interdisciplinary works on the theoretical and practical dimensions of law’s migration to film, television, and computer screens – in court and out.
 In Spring 2014, Professor Sherwin won a Fulbright award and took up the Fulbright Canada Visiting Research Chair in Law and Literature at the Institute for the Public Life of Arts and Ideas at McGill University in Montreal, Quebec, Canada.

-Ari Waldman is Associate Professor and the Director of the Innovation Center for Law and Technology at NYLS.
+Ari Waldman is a Professor of Law and the Director of the Innovation Center for Law and Technology at NYLS.
 He holds a Ph.D. from Columbia University, a J.D. from Harvard Law School, and a B.A. from Harvard College.
 His research and writing focus on privacy, technology, and design, hate and harassment on the Internet, and online social networks.
-His first book, Privacy As Trust: Information Law for an Information Age, will be published by Cambridge University Press in early 2018.
+His first book, Privacy As Trust: Information Law for an Information Age, was published by Cambridge University Press in early 2018.
 Professor Waldman is a frequent speaker on data privacy and online harassment and often appears as an analyst on radio and television.
 Professor Waldman is also the Legal Editor at Towleroad, the widely read and award-winning LGBT news and politics website, where he writes a weekly column on gay rights.

 (in alphabetical order)